An Introduction to Energy Healing

 healing.
 Obviously, if a person is open-minded they are more likely to be

 responsive than one who 'resists' help.
-We as a group are spiritually oriented
+Energy healers as a group are spiritually oriented

 and non-sectarian.
-We believe that healing energies are available to all,
+They understand that healing energies are available to all,

-whether or not the individual belongs to any religious denomination.
+whether or not one belongs to any religious denomination.

 Does it work for everyone?